wandi17ti/android-appium-java/README.md

 ```
 adb devices
 ```
+### if using Real Device, set to Developer Option and enable USD Debugging

 ## How to Run
 - Make sure Appium Server is Started
 - Run testng.xml to run the code on JAVA IDE (Eclipse)